openhab/org.openhab.binding.zwave/doc/greenwave/gwpn1_3_0.md

 ### Group 3: Power level change

-The new power reading is sent if the delta of the change is greater than the defined minimum variation.
+<p&gtThe new power reading is sent if the delta of the change is greater than the defined minimum variation.</p&gt

 Association group 3 supports 1 node.